seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 `testBoundRemoval` - test for omition in calculations where bounds are not used at all.

 `testOverlapUpperLower` - test for calculation overlap to ensure subtraction cannot be used.

+Not all mutants could be fixed as they were post increment or decrement of a variable which will not be used again in the future before recalculation and tests cannot find that.
+Additional other ones are compilation optimizations that cannot be seen in the code and therefore cannot be corrected by test cases but will also not appear as bugs in production code.

 ### `RangeCombineIgnoringNaN`
 Originally, this test class had a mutation score of 77.91%.